 Composting reduces the amount of waste sent to landfill.
 This preserves landfill space-a limited resource.
 Keeping organic materials out of landfills avoids methane emissions in line with California’s greenhouse gas reduction goals.
 Methane is a potent and short-lived greenhouse gas produced in wet and oxygen-starved conditions like landfills.

-Composting also helps your community in its effort to meet the waste reduction goals of State Law AB 939.
-AB 939 requires all communities in California to reduce the amount of waste sent to landfill by 50% by the end of the year 2000.
-Communities that don’t make significant progress towards achieving this goal can face fines of up to $10,000 per day from the State.
+Composting also helps your community in its effort to meet the California’s waste reduction goals.
+AB 939 requires all communities in California to reduce the amount of waste sent to landfill by 50%; AB 341 sets a 75% statewide goal; and SB 1383 requires organic materials landfill reduction of 50% by 2020 and 75% by 2025.
+Communities that don’t make significant progress towards achieving these goals can face fines of up to $10,000 per day from the State.

 The simple ethic of “waste not, want not” requires that we make the best use of all our resources.
 Leaves, grass, other green wastes and food scraps can be turned into a useful product.
 These materials don’t belong in a landfill.
 Throwing these materials in the trash is a true waste of resources.